Ralph Macchio

-Ralph George Macchio Jr. (/ˈmɑːtʃioʊ/ MAH-chee-oh, /it/; born November 4, 1961) is an American actor.
+Ralph George Macchio Jr. (/ˈmɑːtʃioʊ/ MAH-chee-oh; /it/; born November 4, 1961) is an American actor.
 He is best known for portraying Daniel LaRusso in four Karate Kid films (1984–2025) and in Cobra Kai (2018–2025), a sequel television series.
 For his work in the latter, Macchio was nominated for two Critics' Choice Awards and a Primetime Emmy Award.
 He is also known for portraying Johnny Cade in Francis Ford Coppola's ensemble 1983 film, The Outsiders, and Bill Gambini in Joe Pesci's 1992 film My Cousin Vinny.
 Additional notable performances were in Eight Is Enough (1980–1981), Crossroads (1986), Ugly Betty (2008–2009), and The Deuce (2017–2019).
 He has also worked as a director and has produced two short films.
 Macchio received a star on the Hollywood Walk of Fame in 2024.

 Early life

 Macchio was born in Huntington, New York, a suburb of New York City, on November 4, 1961.
-He is the son of Rosalie (née DeSantis) and Ralph George Macchio Sr., who owned a few laundromats and a wastewater disposal company.
+He is the son of Rosalie and Ralph George Macchio Sr., who owned a few laundromats and a wastewater disposal company.
 Macchio has a younger brother named Steven.
-Ralph Sr. is of half Italian and half Greek descent, and Rosalie is of Italian ancestry.
+Ralph Sr. is of half Italian and half Greek descent while Rosalie is of Italian ancestry.
 In a 1980 screen test, Macchio said that his family was from Naples.
 In 1979, Macchio graduated from Half Hollow Hills High School West in Dix Hills, New York.

 Macchio began tap dancing lessons at age three and was discovered by a talent agent at age 16.
-He also had minimal training in martial arts, learning a little karate and jiujitsu in elementary school, long before getting the role of Daniel LaRusso in The Karate Kid film franchise.
+He also learned a small amount of karate and jiujitsu in elementary school.

 Career

+Macchio is known for appearing to be younger than he actually is and for portraying characters who are younger than he is.
+At age 20, he played a 16-year-old Johnny Cade in The Outsiders.
+At age 22, he played the 17-year-old Daniel LaRusso for the first time in The Karate Kid.

 Eight Is Enough and The Outsiders

-Macchio’s first role came in a 1980 Bubble Yum commercial, that same year Macchio was then cast as Jeremy Andretti for the final season of Eight Is Enough.
+Macchio's first role came in a 1980 Bubble Yum commercial.
+That same year, Macchio was cast as Jeremy Andretti in the final season of Eight Is Enough.
 He next won the role of Johnny Cade in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, and shared the screen with an ensemble cast that included Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, and Patrick Swayze.